Middle School Version

 (Ingrid) (interrupting) And what happens in Vegas stays in Vegas.

-Wells were often contaminated with sewage from outhouses too close by.
-And not everybody can drink milk past childhood.
+In the old days, wells were often contaminated with sewage from outhouses too close by.
+Beer was expensive and not everybody can drink milk past childhood.
 Some people are lactose intolerant.
 They can't even eat pizza because the cheese makes them sick.
 The human gene that has spread the fastest is the gene that gives adults the ability to digest milk.
 And the Indians didn't have it and the white man kept hitting them over the head with blocks of cheese.
 No wonder they turned to drink.
 They had traumatic brain injuries.

-(Ingrid) Well, I like pizza but I don't want to make a career out of it.
-I don't know what I want.... a career, a house, a husband and kids.
+(Ingrid) Well, I like cheese and pizza but I don't want to make a career out of it.
+I don’t know what I want.... a career, a house, a husband and kids.